vosechu/vosechu.github.io/exercises/week5.md

 #### Stage 1 (remembering/understanding)

-* Answer these questions with your pair
+* Answer these questions with your group
   * What is Sinatra
   * What is a route
   * What is a named parameter